2ez-Community/2ez-bot-Version-2/readme.md

 # 💎 Features

 - Create an easy to use schedule to let your teammates show if they are available or not!
-- Give and remove roles with a simple to use command.
+- Give and remove roles with a simple to use command!
+- Add your team to the 2ez Team Database to make it visable for everyone!
 And much more...

 # 👨‍💻 Tech

-The 2ez Bot V2 uses a number of open source projects to work properly:
+The 2ez Bot V2 uses a number of projects to work properly:

 - [discord.js] - A powerful Node.js module
-- [node.js] - evented I/O for the backend
+- [node.js] - Evented I/O for the backend
 - [Digital Ocean] - A service to keep the bot online
+- [MongoDB] - An open source NoSQL database

 ## Credits

 > 2ez Bot V2 is a open Source Discord Bot made by Marwin (Discord: Marwin#0001), Tom(Discord: MajesticCrits#5765) and Turbo (Discord: Turbo#0806)</span> <br> <br>
-> This is the second Version of the bot now running on discord.js Version `^13.3.0` <br> <br>
+> This is the second Version of the bot now running on discord.js Version `13.8.1` <br> <br>
 > **This Bot was made with ♥ by the 2ez Management Team!**